 If a federal agency regulates your business activities, you will need a federal license.
 According to the Small Business Administration, businesses in the following industries will need a federal license.

 In addition, the SBA has a wealth of other information you need to know for starting your business.
 They can help with everything from writing your business plan to finding funding.

 We really loved this article from Alliance Virtual Offices on how to start a business.
 Their tips are just fantastic and should be of help to anyone looking to start a business.

 There are different permit and licensing requirement that are dependent on industry and state.
 In addition, some local governments have their own requirements.
 Luckily, we have compiled a list to help you figure out what the requirements are in your state.
 Remember, check back often if your state isn’t linked up yet.
 We are adding new information all the time.

 |Virginia||Washington State||West Virginia||Wisconsin||Wyoming|

 Some lenders, such as traditional banks, rely almost solely on personal credit history.
-There are some non-traditional type lenders however, that will focus more on business credit, time in business, and business financials.
+Then, there are some non-traditional type lenders that will focus more on business credit, time in business, and business financials.

-Regardless of how you are able to find the funds to start your business, there is never a time when you will not need funding.
+Still, however you find funds to start your business, there is never a time when you will not need funding.
 There will be times when you need cash for various reasons.
 It may be because of a problem, or it could be for growth.

 When those times come, you are going to want to apply for financing using your business credit rather than your personal credit.
 What is business credit?
 It a credit score assigned specifically to your business rather than your personal credit history.
 How do you get it?
 It isn’t hard, but there is a specific process.
 While you can begin this process at any time, it is immensely helpful to start it at the beginning.